pkoshevoy/aeyae/apprenticevideo/README-DEVELOPMENT-ENVIRONMENT-REQUIREMENTS.txt

 	FontConfig 2.10+	http://www.freedesktop.org/wiki/Software/fontconfig/
 	FontConfig is required by libass for accessing system fonts.

+Optional (any platform):
+	If you would like to enable MOD file playback (MOD, XM, S3M, IT, etc...), compile libmodplug and make sure to enable modplug support when configuring ffmpeg build.

 Windows:
 	Dependency Walker 2.2	http://www.dependencywalker.com/
 	depends.exe is used for automatic external dependency detection